regwhitton/rustmonkey-api/README.md

 Use `./db/create-table.sh` to create local DynamoDB table.

-Use `make start-api` to start up the lamda and http gateway locally, then `curl http://localhost:3000/`.
+Use `make start-api` to start up the lamda and http gateway locally on `http://localhost:3000/`.

 Use the scripts within `test-scripts` to try out the functionality by making curl requests to the local http gateway.
 Have fun trying to debit an account without sufficient credit.